top of page

-Recent conversations, that I have had, highlight that generational differences in the workplace are not being embraced to maximise the full potential of teams.
+Recent conversations I’ve had highlight that generational differences in the workplace are not being embraced to maximise the full potential of teams.

-The clash between Gen Z ‘work boundaries’ and Boomers / Gen X ‘work ethics’ is alive and kicking!
-Unfortunately on the occasions it has surfaced in my conversations it has been negative - particularly about younger members of the workforce.
+The clash between Gen Z’s ‘work boundaries’ and Boomers/Gen X’s ‘work ethics’ is alive and kicking!
+Unfortunately, when this topic arises, it often carries a negative tone—especially regarding younger members of the workforce.

-It’s always a shame when I hear these comments and wonder what opportunities are being missed to engage and involve all members of the team to work collaboratively for business success.
+It’s always disheartening to hear such comments.
+I can’t help but wonder what opportunities are being missed to engage and involve all team members in collaborative efforts for business success.

-I have lead multi-cultural teams (31 different nationalities at one point) and multi generational teams throughout my career.
-Ageism seems to surface unchecked at times and for me it is not okay to reference age groups negatively in any context.
+Throughout my career, I have led multicultural teams (31 different nationalities at one point) and multi-generational teams.
+Ageism seems to surface unchecked at times, and for me, it is not okay to reference age groups negatively in any context.

-So, if we flip the script from seeing it as a negative clash, it’s actually a massive competitive advantage.
-It’s a mix of institutional wisdom and digital fluency that most companies would pay a premium for.
-Understanding and celebrating differences is a key part of building trust, which underpins team effectiveness.
+So, if we flip the script from viewing this as a negative clash, generational diversity is actually a massive competitive advantage.
+It’s a blend of institutional wisdom and digital fluency that most companies would pay a premium for.
+Understanding and celebrating differences is crucial for building trust, which underpins team effectiveness.

 • The Concept: Pair a senior leader with a junior employee.
 The senior leader shares career navigation and industry history, while the junior employee provides insights on emerging tech, social trends, or digital platforms.

-• The Benefit: It builds empathy and removes the "us vs. them" barrier.
+• The Benefit: This approach builds empathy and removes the "us vs. them" barrier.

 2. Tailor Recognition Styles

-Not everyone wants a shout-out, and not everyone cares about a plaque on the wall.
+Not everyone desires a shout-out, and not everyone cares about a plaque on the wall.
 Celebrating diversity means acknowledging that values differ by era.

 • Baby Boomers/Gen X: Often appreciate public recognition of their expertise or tangible rewards like bonuses or title shifts.